Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 24 Januari 2025 02.18.59 UTC
+- WIB: Jumat, 24 Januari 2025 03.25.19 UTC
-- WITA: Jumat, 24 Januari 2025 03.18.59 UTC
+- WITA: Jumat, 24 Januari 2025 04.25.19 UTC
-- WIT: Jumat, 24 Januari 2025 04.18.59 UTC
+- WIT: Jumat, 24 Januari 2025 05.25.19 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

 Kategori: inspirational